How to Use a Custom Domain with GitHub Pages

 image of my domain names defined on GitHub

-To connect your domain to your GitHub Pages website, you need to set up DNS records with your domain registration service provider.
-While the process is similar across different providers, I'll guide you through the setup on Cloudflare.
+To connect your domain to your GitHub Pages site, you need to add DNS records with your registrar.
+The steps below use Cloudflare.

 Here's my configuration: